 Read our guidance for staff, students and applicants.

 It has never been so important to manage your career to achieve your ambitions.
-The next St George's Careers Week (our second ever!) will be taking place from 1-5 March, coinciding with the same national themed week.
-We will shortly to be posting details of the virtual programme here, on Canvas and on other St George's social media.
+St George's Careers Week (our second ever!) took place 1-5 March, coinciding with the same national themed week.

 1.00-1.30pm: Adapting to new ways of working and balancing work and family – Saira Alam, Therapeutic Radiography